arangodb/docs/3.9/graphs-pregel-algorithms.md

 {:class="lead"}

-Pregel algorithms are used in scenarios where you need to do an explorative analysis of a graph stored in ArangoDB to get insights about its nature, structure, and size - without having to use external processing systems.
+Pregel algorithms are used in scenarios where you need to do an analysis of a graph stored in ArangoDB to get insights about its nature and structure - without having to use external processing systems.
-It also allows you to calculate the distance from one node to another, and the degree of the distribution of the nodes.

 Pregel can solve numerous graph problems and offers solutions that are essential building blocks in the cycle of a real world application.